JamesCrawley/web-dev-content/speaker-notes.md

   // this is also an expression, but returns the value 19 9 + 19
   ```
-- Variables & data types
+- Variables
   - Variables can be looked at as pockets where you can store data, identified by their unique names
-  - The data that variables store can be in many different data types, such as *strings*, *numbers* and *booleans* to name a few
+  - The data that variables store can be in many different data types (see section )below, such as *strings*, *numbers* and *booleans* to name a few
   - Unlike other programming languages, in JavaScript you don't need to tell the code what data types you want your variables to be.
 This led to the creation of the [TypeScript](https://www.typescriptlang.org/) language created by Microsoft
   - To create a variable you need to know:
     - Whether to use *const* or *let* (does the variable need to change at any point or not)